qalipsis/qalipsis-examples/redis/README.md

    README file
 2. Execute the Gradle task `runCampaignForSaveAndPoll` with the command `gradle :redis:runCampaignForSaveAndPoll` to see the save and poll scenario in action.
-3. Execute the Gradle task `runCampaignProduceAndConsume` with the command `gradle :redis:runCampaignProduceAndConsume` to see the produce and consume scenario in action.
+3. Execute the Gradle task `runCampaignForProduceAndConsume` with the command `gradle :redis:runCampaignForProduceAndConsume` to see the produce and consume scenario in action.